ideo/hudson/README.md

 # IDEO HUDSON

 Hudson is a tool that helps IDEO collect user insights.
 Both front-end and back-end are written in JavaScript.
-The front-end uses [Next.js](https://nextjs.org/) which is a universal React framework and the backend leverages Node.js based headless CMS [Strapi](https://strapi.io)
+The front-end is a [Progressive Web App](https://medium.com/@amberleyjohanna/seriously-though-what-is-a-progressive-web-app-56130600a093) uses [Next.js](https://nextjs.org/) which is a universal React framework and the backend leverages Node.js based headless CMS [Strapi](https://strapi.io)

 ### Developing Frontend
 ```bash